hakavlad/nohang/README.md

 ## Print table of processes with their badness values

-Run `sudo nohang -p` to see the table of prosesses with their badness values, oom_scores, names, UIDs etc.
+Run `sudo nohang -c/--config CONFIG --tasks` to see the table of prosesses with their badness values, oom_scores, names, UIDs etc.

 <details>
  <summary>Output example</summary>